-Senior Communicator Grade 5 \$58,249 \$66,178 Shift Manager \$67,322 \$76,485
+4 Senior Communicator Grade 4 \$ 59,007 55,29 \$ 67,039 62,817 Senior Communicator Grade 5 \$ 61,957 58,24 \$ 70,391 66,178 Shift Manager \$ 73,031 67,32 2 \$ 82,972 76,485

 The Total Remuneration Packages set out above are inclusive of the gross cost of the employer contribution to the New Zealand Fire Service Superannuation Scheme (NZFSSS) or any other superannuation scheme for which compulsory employer contributions are made (including KiwiSaver).
 Employees employed prior to 1 November 2006 may elect not to join the NZFSSS or any other superannuation scheme and receive an enhanced salary equal to the total remuneration set above for their respective positions.
 If an employee paid an enhanced salary subsequently joins the NZFSSS or any other superannuation scheme for which compulsory employer contributions are made , the gross cost of the Employer contribution shall be deducted from the total remuneration package rate set out above, and the Employee's salary shall reduce proportionally.
-From 2 November 2006, all new employees will be paid the relevant base salary regardless of whether they join the NZFSSS or any other superannuation scheme for which compulsory and the function scheme for which compulses will be paid the relevant base salary regardless of whether they join the NZFSSS or any other superannuation scheme for which compulsory employees will be paid the relevant base salary regardless of whether they join the NZFSSS or any other superannuation scheme for which compulsory employees are made.
+From 2 November 2006, all new employees will be paid the relevant base salary regardless of whether they join the NZFSSS or any other superannuation scheme for which compulsory employer contributions are made.
 All annual leave and termination payments shall be calculated on the actual salary paid.